Weight calculation (window)

 • Width for 1 pallet.

-: Pallet space calculation is always performed if the checkbox Calculate pallet spaces automatically (above) is ticked.
+: The pallet space is always calculated if the tick box Calculate pallet spaces automatically (above) is ticked.

 Rounding